alac/alac.github.io/_posts/2015-5-23-source-control-gitting-started.md

    By turning rerere on with `git config --global rerere.enabled true`, git can remember every resolution to a merge conflict and recycle it.
 Useful for long rebases.

    If you end up screwing up a resolution, forget it with `git rerere forget FILE` and checkout the conflicted version again `git checkout -m FILE`.

+   If you screw up _many_ files, you can nuke all resolutions with `rm -rf .git/rr-cache`.

 * Always rebase when pulling.